foxandy/Maximum_MapReduceJava/README.md

 Maximum_MapReduceJava
 =====================

-MapReduce query for finding the maximum value in an unstructured data set Equivalent to a SQL GROUP BY and MAX query
+(MapReduce)(Java) MapReduce query for finding the maximum value in an unstructured data set Equivalent to a SQL GROUP BY and MAX query

 Collaborator: Elaine Martin